-Marcie Frost Chief Executive Officer
+Marcie Frost Chief Executive Officer This page intentionally left blank.

 ABOUT CalPERS

 The California Public Employees' Retirement System (CalPERS or the System) is the nation's largest defined benefit public pension fund with a total fiduciary net position in the Public Employees' Retirement Fund (PERF) of nearly \$392 billion as of June 30, 2020.